 Treat Anxiety the Right Way

-Take my anxiety test to learn more about how to cure anxiety and what your symptoms mean.
+Take my free 7 minute anxiety test to learn more about how to cure anxiety and what your symptoms mean.

 What's Wrong With the Placebo Effect?

-So the placebo effect is rampant in today's culture, and plays a role in not only medicine, but also therapies, treatment tips, dietary changes, and more.
-There are many people that experience relief from anxiety symptoms because of placebo, not because the treatment actually works.
+So the placebo effect is rampant in today's culture and plays a role in not only medicine, but also therapies, treatment tips, dietary changes, and more.
+Many people that experience relief from anxiety symptoms because of placebo, not because the anxiety recovery formula actually works.

 This brings up an interesting question, however: If placebo seems to work, what's wrong with using it?
 The reality is that nothing is really wrong with the placebo effect.
 If you're cured of your anxiety because of placebo, then that's great!
-But the reason that placebo is generally best avoided is because:
+But the reasons that placebo is generally best avoided are because: